Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

 HTML-component API simply provides an ability to add/change/remove configuration attributes on HTML gauge element.

-Semantically JavaScript and HTML use different naming conventions which are a standard in the industry for today: HTML attribute name is prefixed with "data-" and the option name is dash-splitted; JavaScript options names are following camelCase rule.
+Semantically JavaScript and HTML use different naming conventions which are standard in the industry for today: HTML attribute name is prefixed with "data-" and the option name is dash-split; JavaScript options names are following camelCase rule.

 JavaScript example: